Gaps After Braces: Why They Happen & What to Do.

 - References

 Braces and aligners work by applying constant pressure to the tops of your teeth.
-You'll notice the shift at the crowns of your teeth.
-But there's a lot happening deep below the gum line.
+You'll notice the shift at the crowns of your teeth, but there's a lot happening deep below the gum line.

 Your teeth are connected to your jaw via ligaments, which are strong, stretchy fibers.
 They are a lot like the tendons that hold your muscles to your bones.
 They should stay firmly attached, but they have a bit of flex and pull to them.